 - Dalian Professional Football Club (the "Appellant" or the "Club") is a Chinese football club 1. affiliated with the Chinese Football Association ("CFA"), which in turn is affiliated with the Fédération Internationale de Football Association ("FIFA"). - 2.
-Mr Bernd Schuster (the "Coach" or the "First Respondent") is a German football coach. - 3.
-FIFA (the "Second Respondent") is the international governing body of football.
-FIFA has its headquarters in Zurich, Switzerland. - The Club, the Coach and FIFA are collectively referred to as the "Parties".
+Mr David Cortés Caballero (the "Coach" or the "First Respondent") is a Spanish football coach.
+The Coach was an assistant coach on a coaching team at the Club. - FIFA (the "Second Respondent") is the international governing body of football.
+FIFA has 3. its headquarters in Zurich, Switzerland. - The Club, the Coach and FIFA are collectively referred to as the "Parties".
 The First 4.
-Respondent and the Second Respondent are collectively referred to as the "Respondents". - On the same day the Appellant filed its appeal in this proceeding, it filed four other appeals 5. against the other members of the same coaching team.
-The Appellant also named FIFA as a Respondent in all four cases.
+Respondent and the Second Respondent are collectively referred to as the "Respondents". - 5.
+On the same day the Appellant filed its appeal in this proceeding, it filed four other appeals against the other members of the same coaching team.
+The Appellant also named FIFA as a

+Respondent in all four cases.

 - 6. The five cases, which are jointly referred to as the "Five Appeal Proceedings", were assigned the following reference numbers: - CAS 2020/A/6990 Dalian Professional Football Club v.
-José Carlos Pérez-Cascallana Álvarez: - CAS 2020/A/6991 Dalian Professional Football Club v.
+José Carlos Pérez-Cascallana Álvarez; - CAS 2020/A/6991 Dalian Professional Football Club v.
 Bernd Schuster & FIFA; - CAS 2020/A/6992 Dalian Professional Football Club v.
 David Cortés Caballero & FIFA; - CAS 2020/A/6993 Dalian Professional Football Club v.
 Henrique Manuel da Silva Calisto & FIFA; and - CAS 2020/A/6994 Dalian Professional Football Club v.
-Ricardo Felipe Rodrigues Matos & FIFA. - Mr José Carlos Pérez-Cascallana Álvarez, Mr David Cortés Caballero, Mr Henrique Manuel 7. da Silva Calisto and Mr Ricardo Felipe Rodrigues Matos are collectively referred to as necessary as the "Assistant Coaches".
+Ricardo Felipe Rodrigues Matos & FIFA. - Mr David Cortés Caballero, Mr José Carlos Pérez-Cascallana Álvarez, Mr Henrique Manuel 7. da Silva Calisto and Mr Ricardo Felipe Rodrigues Matos are collectively referred to as necessary as the "Assistant Coaches".
 Mr Bernd Schuster is referred to as the "Head Coach".
-Together they are all referred to as the "First Respondents" or the "Coaches". - As will be addressed below, such appeals were filed against five separate decisions and as such 8. could not be consolidated but were rather referred to the same Panel, and a separate Award will be rendered in every case.
+Together they are all referred to as the "First Respondents" or the "Coaches". - 8.
+As will be addressed below, such appeals were filed against five separate decisions and as such could not be consolidated but were rather referred to the same Panel, and a separate Award will be rendered in every case.
 However, where appropriate or where reference to common facts is necessary for comprehension, the Panel has done so.